federatedplatforms/Docker-BDI-Node/README.md

 This repository contains the necessary files to configure a BDI node and run it via docker compose.

 ## Configuration

 The BDI node is composed by the following components:

   - Corda node
-  - Spring-Boot API
+  - API
-  - GraphDB database
   - Semantic adapter
+  - GraphDB

 ### Node Identity

 You can configure the identity of the Corda node through the `node.conf` file.
-You can change the name and location of the organization and you must set the host name or IP address of the node.
+You can change the name and location of the organization, and you must set the host name or IP address of the node.
 Note that for testing purposes, it is useful to pick a unique country code.
 The country code does not have to correspond to a real country.

 You can also change the user and password, in that case make sure to match the ones mentioned in `docker-compose.yml`, under the `spring` service.